§ 159-48. For what purposes bonds may be issued.

-(6) Providing housing projects for persons of low or moderate income, including construction or acquisition of projects to be owned by a county, redevelopment commission, or housing authority and the provision of loans, grants, interest supplements, and other programs of financial assistance to such persons.
+(6) Providing housing projects for persons of low or moderate income, including construction or acquisition of projects to be owned by a county, redevelopment commission, or housing authority and the provision of loans, grants, interest supplements, and other programs of financial assistance to these persons.
 A housing project may provide housing for persons of other than low or moderate income if at least forty percent (40%) of the units in the project are exclusively reserved for persons of low or moderate income.
-No rent subsidy may be paid from bond proceeds.
+No rent subsidy shall be paid from bond proceeds.

 (1) Repealed by Session Laws 1977, c.
 402, s.
 2.